edyedy123/Fit-Friends-App/README.md

 * Users must sign in before being able to access their information.
 * Passwords and user information must be saved in a secure manner(Through Google Firebase).
 * It should mantain user's sign in authentication, even if they switch to other views.
+* Username and password must be at least minimum length of 8 characters and maximum of 32 characters.
+* Password must contain at least 1 lowercase & 1 uppercase letter, 1 number (0-9), and 1 special character (!@#$%^&*).
 #### Logical Requirements
 * Users should only be able to see workouts of friends that have added accepted their friend request.
 * Workouts must be able to be added, deleted and edited.